dgaines2/vasp_manager/README.md

 ## User Info
 In order to use this package, you MUST

-1) Create a calculations folder.
+1) Create a calculations folder where you'd like to run your calculations.
 Each subfolder of `calculations/` should have a unique name and contain a `POSCAR`.
 A sample method of creating the calculations folder from a `pandas.DataFrame` is available in `run_vasp_calculations.py`, and an example calculations folder is provided in `calculations.tar.gz`.
 2) Configure `computing_config.json` and place it in the base directory with `run_vasp_calculations.py`.
-You will need to specify your `user_id`, a `potcar directory`, a `queuetype`, and a `vasp module`.
+You will need to specify your `user_id`, a `potcar_directory`, a `queuetype`, and a `vasp_module`.
 As of now, only CORI at NERSC and QUEST at Northwestern University are supported.
 Any other SLURM based supercomputers can be easily added, but modifications could be made for other queue management systems.
 3) If desired, make modifications to `calc_config.json`.
 This must also be